grebtsew/Object-and-facial-detection-in-python/README.md

 # Learning & Documentation
 See folder `Learning & Documentation`.
-In the folder `Learning & Documentation` we show my learning process of object detection, facial detection and how to work with `tensorflow` and `dlib`.
-Repos used to develop code in this repo is linked in `Learning & Documentation`-folder `README`.
+In the folder `Learning & Documentation` I show my learning process of object detection, facial detection and how to work with `tensorflow` and `dlib`.
+Repositories used to develop code in this repository is linked in `Learning & Documentation`-folder `README`.
 This folder also contains a short tutorial of how to fastly create your own `tensorflow`-models.

 # Implementations
 In this part we shortly describe the content and usage of the folders `dlib`, `OpenCV`, `tensorflow` and `Complete_Sytem`.